eclipse/mosaic.website/content/docs/scenarios/scenario_configuration.md

 ```

 Now we have to configure the statistics visualizer itself.
 This [visualizer_config.xml](/docs/scenarios/files/steglitz_visualizer_config.xml) contains the basic
-configuration in order to calculate the average travel times for the vehicles.
+configuration to calculate the average travel times for the vehicles.
 If you want to make adaptions, please
 refer to [statistics visualizer](/docs/visualization/statistics).
 Go ahead and run the simulation one more time.
 Afterwards the log-directory should contain a file called
 `AverageVehicleTravelTime.csv` in a directory called `StatisticsVisualizer`: